-It was last December that Design Exhibition Scotland launched its Open Call to designers, artists & architects from across Scotland to design a park bench.
-A collaboration with Mount Stuart Trust on the Isle of Bute, we are now delighted to reveal the four selected designs from over 50 submissions.
-The prototype benches will be on show at Mount Stuart from the 2 July.
+Last December, Design Exhibition Scotland launched its Open Call to designers, artists & architects from across Scotland to design a series of park benches for the grounds of Mount Stuart on the Isle of Bute.
+We are now delighted to have selected four design teams.
+And not forgetting seating for the interior, we are also thrilled to be working with artist James Rigler on a bench for Mount Stuart’s glorious Marble Hall.
+The benches will be on show at Mount Stuart from the 2 July.

 Dress for the Weather x Stefanie Cheong

 Rekha Maker’s proposed bench is a beautifully rhythmic massing of moulded marblised forms.
-Conceived to provide places to sit & an array of flat surfaces on which to place picnics, drinks or books, Rekha’s design also carefully considers how the park bench can welcome those in wheelchairs.
+Conceived to provide both a place to sit & an array of flat surfaces on which to place picnics, drinks or books, Rekha’s design also carefully considers how the park bench can welcome those in wheelchairs.

-Inspired by the architectural motifs & rhythms of Mount Stuart House, a richly decorated stately home on the Isle of Bute, Rekha’s park bench is a sculptural functional form.
+Inspired by the architectural motifs & rhythms of Mount Stuart House, a richly decorated Victorian Gothic stately home, Rekha’s park bench is a clean-cut sculptural functional form.
 Made of Jesmonite, the colour palette is inspired by Mount Stuart’s sumptuous Marble Hall.

 Rekha Barry is an architect who designs functional objects.
 Based in Glasgow she founded Rekha Maker in early 2020.
-She has since produced a range of homewares & in 2020, Local Heroes Design commissioned Rekha Maker to design the award for the winner of The Scottish Album of the Year.
+She has since produced a range of homewares.
+In 2020 Local Heroes commissioned Rekha Maker to design the award for the winner of The Scottish Album of the Year.
 Rekha also works as an architect for the Glasgow based practice of Anderson Bell + Christie.

 C. A. Walac

-A cross-disciplinary artist who is particularly drawn to the articulations between the body, architecture and objects / furniture, C. A. Walac’s work toys with playful darkness and explores both the domestic and the industrial from digital drawings, collages and assemblages.
+A cross-disciplinary artist who is particularly drawn to exploring the relationships between the physical body, architecture and everyday furniture, C. A. Walac’s work investigates the domestic realm objects.
+Working across construction & assemblage to create functional objects, she conjures up playful sculptural forms.
 Originally from France, Walac is now based in Glasgow.
 She exhibited at Design Exhibition Scotland 2019 & more recently in The Future of Home at London Design Festival with Local Heroes.
-She has an upcoming show at Custom Lane, Leith which opens in May.
+She currently has a solo show, Flat Versions on at Custom Lane, Leith which runs until 5 June.

 Dress for the Weather x Stefanie Cheong